 Jennifer Khedaroo, Queens Ledger - (US) (September 2015)

 “The murky tune “Haunting” is a tremendous example of how Kazmi approaches blues rock: stylistically it’s similar to the lean attack of Anna Calvi, but Kazmi’s singing steers it into much sultrier territory.
 It’ll stay with you long after first hearing it...”

-"...that line that she alludes to being on either side of winds through seemingly diverse tunes such as throbbing, angry opener Kill the Monster, chugging and melodically pleasing Lamb In Wolf’s Clothing and strumming beauty Winter’s Queen, which, itself, is a florid take on her frosty prairie upbringing....As a whole, it continues her explorations, a dramatic, dark, smouldering and raw weaving of her poetic observations and intent through the underworld where art rock, smarm punk and indie pop intermingle, where acts such as Cohen, Patti Smith, PJ Harvey and Nick Cave come to drink and play."
+"... diverse tunes such as throbbing, angry opener Kill the Monster, chugging and melodically pleasing Lamb In Wolf’s Clothing and strumming beauty Winter’s Queen, which, itself, is a florid take on her frosty prairie upbringing....As a whole, it continues her explorations, a dramatic, dark, smouldering and raw weaving of her poetic observations and intent through the underworld where art rock, smarm punk and indie pop intermingle, where acts such as Cohen, Patti Smith, PJ Harvey and Nick Cave come to drink and play."

-Mike Bell, The Calgary Herald (August 2015)
+Mike Bell, The Calgary Herald (Canada) (August 2015)

 "she’s well worth acquainting yourself with, especially if you like a little bit of grit with your rock and your roll"

 - Elizabeth Chorney-Booth, Rolling Spoon Magazine (Canada) (August 2015